 Birding in Tarangire

+It's not only the game that's plentiful.
+Tarangire National Park is known as one of the top birding spots in Tanzania with over 500 species.
 Owing to its varied habitats, the range of species is just as diverse.
-Marshy areas provide breeding grounds for a wide array of water birds, including pelicans, storks and spoonbills.
+Marshy areas provide breeding grounds for a wide array of waterbirds, including pelicans, storks and spoonbills.
 On drier land, Kori bustards, ostriches and noisy ground hornbills share their space with beautiful, brightly-coloured lovebirds, barbets and weavers.
 It's a cacophony of bird calls and a birder's delight.

 By road - Tarangire National Park is an easy drive from Arusha on tar road up to 7 km from the park.
 It's just over 100 km (65 miles) and takes about two hours to drive.